 Voice Lessons

-Kenton offers voice lessons for students ages 8 and up, in Nanaimo, B.C.
-Lessons focus on technique, tone, and musicality, while helping singers build confidence in performance.
-Whether you’re a first-time singer, an experienced chorister, or an aspiring jazz vocalist, Kenton’s experience directing a queer, non-auditioned choir makes them especially skilled at supporting singers in a welcoming, encouraging environment.
+Kenton offers lessons for students in Nanaimo, B.C. or online using Google Meets or Zoom.
+Lessons focus on ear training and musicality, while helping singers build confidence in performance.
+Whether you’re a first-time singer, an experienced chorister, or an aspiring jazz vocalist, Kenton’s experience directing a non-auditioned choir makes them especially skilled at supporting singers in a welcoming, encouraging environment.

 Studio Environment